karankv26/Qkres_sample/README.md

 # Qkres_sample

-front end files needed for the upgraded website!
+Front-end files needed for the upgraded website!